palomachain/paloma.py/README.md

 # API Reference

-An intricate reference to the APIs on the Terra SDK can be found <a href="https://paloma-money.github.io/paloma.py/index.html">here</a>.
+An intricate reference to the APIs on the Paloma SDK can be found <a href="https://paloma-money.github.io/paloma.py/index.html">here</a>.

 <br/>

 # Getting Started

-A walk-through of the steps to get started with the Terra SDK alongside a few use case examples are provided below.
+A walk-through of the steps to get started with the Paloma SDK alongside a few use case examples are provided below.
 Alternatively, a tutorial video is also available <a href="https://www.youtube.com/watch?v=GfasBlJHKIg">here</a> as reference.

 ## Requirements

-Terra SDK requires <a href="https://www.python.org/downloads/">Python v3.7+</a>.
+Paloma SDK requires <a href="https://www.python.org/downloads/">Python v3.7+</a>.

 ## Installation

 <sub>**NOTE:** _All code starting with a `$` is meant to run on your terminal (a bash prompt).
 All code starting with a `>>>` is meant to run in a python interpreter, like <a href="https://pypi.org/project/ipython/">ipython</a>._</sub>

-Terra SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:
+Paloma SDK can be installed (preferably in a `virtual environment` from PyPI using `pip`) as follows:

 ```
 $ pip install -U paloma_sdk